 Boards may supplement the standard application form as necessary to process the application.

 Yes.
 A board is not required to process an application.
 If it votes to decline to process an application, the board must return the application to the applicant and inform the applicant to file with Ecology.
-The board is not required to provide an explanation for declining the application unless requested by Ecology for more information.
+The board is not required to provide an explanation for declining the application unless Ecology requests more information.

 An established board consists of either three or five commissioners, and may have up to two alternates appointed by the county legislative authority.
 Commissioners must be residents of the county(ies) of board jurisdiction or of an adjacent county.